anarthal/blog/_posts/2020-07-08-logistic-regression.md

 categories: [Data Science, Machine Learning]
 tags: [machinelearning, classification, supervised, sklearn, python]
 math: true
+description: An explanation of the math behind logistic regression with an example using a real-world dataset.
+ogimage: logistic-regression/decision-boundary.png
 ---

 In this post I will talk about one of the most basic models in Machine Learning: logistic regression.
 This post doesn't assume any previous knowledge of logistic regression.
 Some prior knowledge on machine learning may be beneficial.